 You’ll probably know if you have an infection in your penis or vagina/front hole.
 But just in case, make sure to tell your healthcare provider if you are experiencing any of the symptoms above or if one of your partners was recently diagnosed with an STD.
 For more testing information, you can find free and low-cost testing for both STDs and HIV at gettested.cdc.gov.

 Can gonorrhea be treated?

 We can cure a gonorrhea infection with antibiotics.
 But you shouldn’t have any sex for seven days after you start your antibiotics to make sure the infection goes away.
 Gonorrhea is also a smart bacterium, and has developed resistance to several kinds of antibiotics.
-CDC right now recommends using both a shot of ceftriaxone and taking oral azithromycin.
+CDC now recommends taking a shot of ceftriaxone to treat gonorrhea of the penis, throat, rectum, or vagina/front hole.
 If your symptoms continue for more than a few days after you get treated, you should go back to your healthcare provider and get checked.

 How can it be prevented?

 Using a condom when you have sex can help prevent you from getting gonorrhea, if the area that’s infected (e.g., your partner’s penis, vagina/front hole, throat or butt) is covered.
 Sex toys can also spread gonorrhea if shared between partners, so make sure to cover toys with a condom and wash them after use.

 Chlamydia is one of the most common STDs in the U.S., with over a million new cases reported every year.

 What is chlamydia?

 Chlamydia is a bacterial infection that can happen in your urethra (the tube you pee out of), rectum (butt), vagina (front hole) or throat.
 It’s caused by the bacteria Chlamydia trachomatis.